LassePSH/portfolio/_posts/2024-01-01-copenhagen-walkability.md

 ## Network Features
 In order to extract properties from the street network, we used a dual graph representation where streets are represented as nodes and intersection are edges.
-In addition we applied street continuity, which allows the continuity of streets over a plurality of edges with aiffrence in angle below a fixed threshold.
+In addition we applied street continuity, which allows the continuity of streets over a plurality of edges with a fiffrence in angle below a fixed threshold.

 ![topo](images/walkability/topo.png)

 *Table: Construction of the street network.*

-## Enviormental Features
+## Visual Features
-To capture the visual qualities we used the deep learning image model Segformer[^1] fine-tuned on the CityScapes dataset to compute a vector representation of each image that describes the environmental features from a given image $$I_i$$.
+To capture the enviormental qualities we used the deep learning image model Segformer[^1] fine-tuned on the CityScapes dataset to compute a vector representation of each image that describes the environmental features from a given image $$I_i$$.
 The Segformer model outputs the density of $$18$$ different classes.

 ![segformer](images/walkability/segformer_1.png)